 1. Skipping the Warm-Up

-2. Rushing Out Before the Cool Down
+2. Skipping the Cool Down

 3. Pushing Too Hard, Too Often